bchainhub/foxar-docs/versioned_docs/version-1/reference/config/solidity-compiler.md

 - Default: none
 - Environment: N/A

-Extra output from the Solidity compiler that should be written to files in the artifacts directory.
+Extra output from the Ylem compiler that should be written to files in the artifacts directory.

 Valid values are: